asf000m/task-tracker-cli-python/README.md

 * List all tasks that are not done
 * List all tasks that are in progress

-## Here are some constraints to guide the implementation:
+## Here are some constraints to guide the implementation

 * You can use any programming language to build this project.
 * Use positional arguments in command line to accept user inputs.